Amourspirit/python_ooo_dev_tools/docs/help/common/gui/menus/intro.rst

 App menus are generally used when there is a need to persist the menu into LibreOffice.
 Although there are times that using App Menu with Popup menu will make sense.

+App Menus are used to add, remove, and modify menus in the LibreOffice on both a Global and Document level.

+:ref:`More Information <help_common_gui_menus_app_menu>`.

 Quick Start
 ^^^^^^^^^^^